Home Budget Decorating 101

 The first step in creating a DIY backsplash is selecting the material that best fits your style and budget.
 The options are endless, but some popular choices include:

-• Peel-and-Stick Tiles: These are an excellent option for beginners or renters since they're easy to apply and remove.
-Peel-and-stick tiles come in a variety of designs, from subway tiles to mosaics.
+• Peel-and-Stick Tiles -- an excellent option for beginners or renters since they're easy to apply and remove.
+They come in a variety of designs, from subway tiles to mosaics.

-• Subway Tiles: Classic white or colored subway tiles are always in style.
+• Subway Tiles -- classic white or colored tiles that are always in style.
 They're affordable, durable, and easy to install.

-• Glass Tiles: Glass tiles can add a sleek, modern touch to your kitchen.
-They're easy to clean and reflect light beautifully, brightening up your space.
+• Glass Tiles -- adds a sleek, modern touch, cleans easily and reflects light beautifully, brightening your space.

 2. Gather Your Tools and Supplies